cloudfoundry/cfar-proposals/2018/CFAR-Proposal.md

 - Proposal for Server Side App Manifest
 - Proposal for breaking changes in Diego v2.0
 ***
-TEMPLATE: Please copy and use it for new entries.
+:arrow_down: TEMPLATE: Please copy and use it for new entries :arrow_down:
 ***
 - **Date:**
 - **Owner:**